chanmix51/SlapOM/README.rst

 Projection operator
 ===================

 By default queries return collections that pop hydrated objects.
-These instances are by default fed with the fields declared in their according map class.
+These instances are by default fed with the fields declared in their corresponding map class.
 This behavior can be overloaded using the ``getSearchFields()`` method.
 Even though it is a good idea to declare the user password as a binary field in the user map class, it would not a good idea to fetch it from the database every time a user is retrieved.
 This method is the right place to strip (or add) fields from your searches.

 Dealing with entities
 =====================